hareemxd/process-wiki/Configuration Management Handbook/CM-02 Control Changes Process/1 Version Control/CM-02-001 Version Control.md

 ### Definition
 **Version Control** is the practice of performing and recording changes to data with **versions**.

-Any modification to a file in a version-controlled repo creates a unique version of that file.
-Version control establishes a complete  **version history**, each one storing these metadata:
+Version Control is a common feature of **Digital Engineering Tools**, as well as SharePoint.
+To perform edits, the engineer must "unlock" or "check out" the design files from a secure repository.
+After performing edits and sending or "committing" them back to the repository, the engineer creates a unique version with the following metadata:
 * Who created the version (**Owner**)
-* When they created it (**Commit Timestamp**)
+* When they created it (**Timestamp**)
-* Why they created it (**Commit Message**)
+* Why they created it (**Summary**)

-Version Control is a common feature of **Digital Engineering Tools** (DETs).
-DETs require the user to *check out* files before making changes.
-Check outs ensure only one person can make changes at a time.
-The file becomes available for another check-out once the new version is committed.
 ### When to use Version Control

 Version control is required when using DETs, including, but not limited to: